 It's just wasteful - these are expensive products and are valuable plant products as well.
 When you add essential oils to water, most of the oil stays in the glass (that's why you still taste/smell it on the refill).
 What does make it into your body is either damaging you (mucous membranes and liver toxicity) or it is damaged by the stomach acid.

 One word, MONEY.
 First, think of who is telling you to ingest and use your oils undiluted...is it your Clinical Aromatherapist or your layperson sales rep selling oils at parties and online.
 Yes, I believe that most are well-meaning, but the representatives are out to sell more oils and it's not very profitable to let your 10ml bottle of lemon essential oil last for a year or longer.

 I also believe that people don't know where to find reputable clinical information and sometimes doing your own due diligence takes too much time or we just don't have the science background to understand it.
-If you have specific questions, hop into my Wellness Tribe Group and I will answer them.
+If you have specific questions, hop into my Wellness Circle and I will answer them.